-Given these events, it is clear the judges and justices are operating on a collaborative basis with respect to punishing Kinney, so Kinney has been unable to determine which judges and justices should be disqualified.
+Given these events, it is clear these judges and justices are operating on a collaborative basis with respect to punishing Kinney, so he has been unable to determine which judges and justices should be disqualified.
 Williams v.
-Pennsylvania, \\\ U.S. \\\, 136 S.Ct.
-1899 (2016); 14th Amendment.
-As a result, Kinney is unable to obtain an impartial judge in any court.
+Pennsylvania, U.S. , 136 S.Ct.
+1899 (2016); Fourteenth Amendment.
+As a result, Kinney is unable to obtain an impartial judge or justice in any court.